-The thing you’ve got to understand, and this is gross, is that a new tattoo is really just an open wound.
+The thing you’ve got to understand is that a new tattoo is really just an open wound.
 It’s an area of your skin that’s been subjected to repeated trauma over a matter of hours and days.

 After a week or so, your tattoo will begin to scab and peel, and this is when a tattoo can start to look patchy.
-Some of the old, dead skin will have fallen off, making way for the sharp, crisp ink in the lower layers of skin to show through, while some areas will still be holding onto this old, dry skin, which obscures the ink below.
+Some of the old, dead skin will have fallen off, making way for the sharp, crisp ink in the lower layers of skin to show through.
+Meanwhile, some areas will still be holding onto the old, dry skin, which obscures the ink below.
 It’s this difference in new and old skin that gives the illusion that the tattoo has become patchy.